Deshraj-Tiwari-Official/dotfiles/ohmyposh/.config/ohmyposh/README.md

 > Oh my posh is a good replacement for oh my zsh as it went into life support mode.

 > [!NOTE]
-> You need to have homebrew setup and installed in Fedora.
+> You need to have homebrew setup and installed in Mint.

 ## Step 1: Install OhMyPosh